dsd-sztaki-hu/DataverseMassUploader/README.md

     ## Upload all files from current directory and all files from subdirectories 1 level deep
     python3 uploadFilesToExistingDataset.py -u https://dataverse.org -d hdl:HANDLEID/EXAMPLE_SHOULDER/EXAMPLE_ID -k API-KEY-HERE * */*

+# Further configuration

+## enviroment variables

+* DataverseMassUploaderCurlUseThreshold: the threshold in bytes over which curl is used.
+2^25 by default, as python upload uses filesize*3 RAM.

 # Issues

+* upload with curl sometimes does not work (specific versions of curl?), although curl reports success